1. What is GSTIN?

-So far, for any dealer registered under state VAT law, a unique TIN number is issued by the respective state tax authorities.
-Similarly, a service provider is assigned a service tax registration number by the Central Board of Excise and Custom (CBEC).
+Before GST was implemented, all dealers registered under the state VAT law were assigned a unique TIN number by the respective state tax authorities.
+Similarly, service providers were assigned a service tax registration number by the Central Board of Excise and Custom (CBEC).

-Here’s a complete break-up of the proposed GST Identification Number.
-Each taxpayer will be allotted a state-wise PAN-based 15-digit Goods and Services Taxpayer Identification Number (GSTIN).
+Each taxpayer is assigned a state-wise PAN-based 15-digit Goods and Services Taxpayer Identification Number (GSTIN).

-- The first two digits of this number will represent the state code as per Indian Census 2011.
+- The first two digits represent the state code as per Indian Census 2011.
 Every state has a unique code.
 For instance,

 - The next ten digits will be the PAN number of the taxpayer